 Our goal is to offer up to 4,000 tests per day in the coming weeks.
 We will soon be receiving equipment that will greatly accelerate the processing of tests.

 Due to our limited capacity, tests are currently limited to the sickest patients, meaning those who are hospitalized.
 If you have very mild symptoms, we ask that you self-quarantine, as there is not a current treatment available for those with mild symptoms other than rest, hydration and proper nutrition.

 As testing becomes faster and more widely available, Weill Cornell Medicine will offer tests to more patients who are not hospitalized.
 For more information from New York State on testing click here.

 Testing is free and does not require insurance.
 You do not need to be a current Weill Cornell Medicine patient to receive COVID-19 testing.

 If you have any questions about testing, call the Weill Cornell Medicine hotline at (646) 697-4000 or the NYS COVID-19 hotline at 1-888-364-3065 for the most up-to-date information.
-You may contact your primary care provider to schedule a video visit or use the virtual urgent care services.
+You may contact your primary care provider to schedule a video visit.

 I’m experiencing COVID-19 symptoms.
 What should I do?

 If you or a loved one has a fever, cough, shortness of breath, sore throat, or other respiratory symptoms, it is important to first call your healthcare provider to ask about testing.
 You may also utilize virtual urgent care services through our partnership with NewYork-Presbyterian.